MarkSoluiman/SecPlus/Chapter 2/Part2/Common Threat Vectors 2.2.md

 ## Removable Device Vectors

-Malicious software can be installed on USB drive and will ran automatically once this USB stick is connected to a device.
+Malicious software can be installed on USB drive and will run automatically once this USB stick is connected to a device.
 This attack can target air gapped network or devices (not connected to the outer network).

 USB drives can act as a keyboard.
 Attackers can have remote access to a device and type malicious code.